obsidianmd/obsidian-help/en/Editing and formatting/Properties.md

   - Advanced topics/YAML front matter
   - metadata
 ---
-While most of the text in a note is meant to be read by a human, _property_ is text that's meant to be easily readable by a program, for example a [[Community plugins|community plugin]] or Obsidian itself.
+While most of the text in a note is meant to be read by a human, _properties_ are text that's meant to be easily readable by a program, for example a [[Community plugins|community plugin]] or Obsidian itself.

 You can add properties to your notes by adding a block on the first line of your note.
 The block must start and end with three hyphens (`---`).